sinking8/usc-x-24-us-election/README.md

 # USC X 24 US Election Twitter/X Dataset

-This repository contains multiple directories named `part_{part_number}`, where each part consists of chunk files prefixed with the timeline.
+The repository contains multiple directories named `part_{part_number}`, where each directory consists of chunk files prefixed with a timeline.
 Each chunk file contains 50,000 tweets related to the US election.
+Specifically, each subdirectory labeled with the prefix "part" contains 20 chunk files, resulting in a total of 1,000,000 tweets per part.
 ## Repository Structure

 ```